 Leonard Cohen said it best in this quote: “There is a crack in everything.
 That’s how the light gets in.”

 Life is not a destination, it is a journey through triumphs, mistakes, and evolution.
-Our mistakes and flaws do not define us, and together we can give you the tools you need to battle every challenge, celebrate every victory and achieve YOUR best you.
+Our mistakes and flaws do not define us.
+Together we can give you the tools you need to battle every challenge, celebrate every victory, and achieve YOUR best you.

 Learn to see each struggle as your teacher.
 It will empower you to become stronger and re-launch higher.
 Most importantly be patient and gentle with yourself, healing takes time.